 - If applicable, provide documentation of parental loss attributed to breast cancer

 - If applicable, provide documentation of relationship of deceased breast cancer warrior to surviving spouse/ partner/ guardian (examples include: Marriage License, Declaration of Domestic Partnership, or Certificate of Civil Union)

-UBCF has accepted the max number of program support requests, please check in with us next month.
+UBCF has accepted the max number of program support requests.
 You may access our other program offerings here.
 We look forward to supporting you!

 Hear their Stories

 Kerrie is a mother of two adopted children, living in southern Indiana.
 Around the time of her diagnosis, both her and her husband lost their jobs.
 This made it particularly difficult to give her two adoptive children the support and care they needed.
 Kerrie explained, “Teenage kids, they are not cheap!
 And I did not want to usurp their lives in any way, shape, or form.
 I felt so guilty because I adopted them.
 I brought them into our lives.
 The last thing I wanted was to worry them.”
 UBCF provided Kerrie with a Child Sponsorship grant.
 “You helped my kids, who had a tough go at the start of their lives, continue in a happy way”.
 Kerrie even received a surprise holiday gift from UBCF.
 “It was to the point I was like ‘YAY cancer!’ ”Kerrie